-- If your project requires volunteers to have tools, include details (e.g. "Please bring gloves, shovels and garden tools if you own them") on your registration form, and make sure any registration confirmation receipts or event reminders include a note about the desired tools. - If your event requires 50 or fewer volunteers, then it may be feasible for you to have sign up sheets on a Sunday in your lobby. - For larger events, we highly recommend an online registration such as Wufoo.
-Link: Example of Registration Form - Include any waivers or releases in registration that the volunteers are required to sign electronically. - Create a volunteer sign-in sheet from your online registration to track how many volunteers actually show up to your event. - If your church uses social media, be sure to include posts about your upcoming project to get people excited and drive volunteer registrations.
+- If your project requires volunteers to have tools, include details (e.g. "Please bring gloves, shovels and garden tools if you own them") on your registration form, and make sure any registration confirmation receipts or event reminders include a note about the desired tools. - If your event 50 or less volunteers, then it may be feasible for you to have sign up sheets on a Sunday in your lobby. - For larger events, we highly recommend an online registration such as Wufoo.
+Example of Registration Form. - Include any waivers or releases in registration that the volunteers are required to sign electronically. - Create volunteer sign-in sheet from your online registration to track how many volunteers you actually have show up to your event. - If your church uses social media, be sure to include posts about your upcoming project to get people excited and drive volunteer registrations equipment rentals (portable toilets, bobcat, truck rentals, dumpsters, etc.), plants, mulch, paint and sundries, etc. Many times the dumpsters, plants, and mulch are supplied by the organization with which you are working.
+Remember to list any of the provided supplies in the Memorandum of Understanding.